|

 and TV productions and music video's...
 I'm not sure exactly what to do....I

-do you have a typical letter that you send???
+do not know what information to send... do I send my resume with rates??? do you have a typical letter that you send???
 Is it possible for me to

 look at it????
 I hear a lot of talk about the union... but still no one